All Collections

 • Why is the remaining HP/Finance amount displayed as income?

-Think of the HP and Stock Finance as a loan.
-The remaining amount needs to be displayed as income because it is similar to introduced funds or a draw down of a loan.
+Think of the HP as a loan.
+The remaining amount needs to be displayed as income because it is similar to introduced funds or a drawdown of a loan.
 It appears as income to be used against the purchase.

 As the payments are made, the amount owing on the item will decrease, similar to a loan repayment.